-When the keypad lock is activated you will see the o{--} icon on the display and a message when you press a key.
+When the keypad lock is activated you will see the o{-} icon on the display and a message when you press a key.

-The keypad lock deactivates automatically when you receive a call.
+The keypad lock is deactivated automatically if someone calls you.
 It is reactivated when the call is finished.